joodie/clojure-refactoring/README.markdown

 namespaces in the right order, so there is sometimes a null pointer exception after doing this.
 For now, you can fix this by restarting swank.

+Changes since 0.6.0
+---

+v0.6.2
+  - all refactorings are now implemented as interactive elisp functions and take arguments where needed.
+  - ido is no longer required
+  - renamed clojure-refactoring-ido to clojure-refactoring-prompt

+v0.6.1
+  - bug fix release

+v0.6.0
+  - licensing updates, parsing fixes, general maintenance

 License
 ---